- Views & Visions: A Bowles Rice Publication

-"Same-Sex Marriage Recognized in West Virginia – How Will This Impact Employer-Sponsored Health Plans?"
+"Same-Sex Marriage Recognized in WV – How Will This Impact Employer-Sponsored Health Plans?"

 Today, the Attorney General and Governor of the State of West Virginia announced that West Virginia will no longer prohibit same-sex marriage, implementing a ruling of the United States Court of Appeals for the Fourth Circuit (the federal appeals court that encompasses West Virginia, Virginia, North Carolina, South Carolina and Maryland), which found a similar ban in Virginia to be unconstitutional.
 Because the United States Supreme Court recently refused to accept an appeal of the Fourth Circuit decision, the matter is settled for now in West Virginia.

 These recent decisions have many employers wondering what effect, if any, the rulings will have on employer-sponsored health plans' obligations when it comes to same-sex spouses.
 The answer is little, if any … for now.

 The rights of same-sex spouses in the employee benefits context have been making headlines since the United States Supreme Court's 2013 decision in United States v.
 Windsor.
 In that case, the high court determined that the definition of marriage as between one man and one woman, as found in the Defense of Marriage Act, was unconstitutional.
 That decision led the Employee Benefits Security Administration and the Internal Revenue Service to issue guidance, which holds that the definition of "spouse" for purposes of qualified retirement plans includes same-sex spouses when the couple was legally married in a state that recognizes same-sex marriage.
 Thus, for purposes of qualified retirement plans, those same-sex couples that were legally married in such a state have the same rights as opposite-sex couples, regardless of where they currently reside.
 Retirement plans are required to make any necessary plan amendments by the end of the year.